skedwards88/dragon/story.md

   when singe: It breaths fire at you singing your {body part pop} as you run away. body part pop, die if none left. player location = cliff

 If dragon poisoned:
-  The dragon is in a rage, stomping around the cave.

-  todo You can then play a song (from musical score) to put the dragon to sleep.
-Return to Wizard to trade back for sword if needed, then slay the dragon. [discuss branching points with Colin here]
+  The dragon is slower so you don't get singed on sight, but it will singe you if you try to use the sword.
+You can take the treasure, but you will get singed.
+To use the sword and/or take treasure without getting singed, you need to play the music to put it to sleep.

+If dragon asleep:
+  You can use the sword to kill it
+  You can take the treasure.

 ## Puddle